It has recently come to my attention that pear juice is recommended by chinese acupuncturists to release the mucus from the lungs.

 Here are the ingredients that I used with my juice extractor to make this pear juice:

-It seems in China, it’s a very common thing to cook in a bain marie pears to make juice twice a day.
+Did you know that in China, it’s a very common thing to cook in a bain marie pears to make juice twice a day?
+Who knew?

 Why Pears are Good for You